Medicines to Control Electrolyte Imbalances

 Treating electrolyte imbalances caused by kidney failure can be difficult, because many medicines lower some electrolyte levels while raising other levels.
 Your doctor may need to regularly monitor your electrolyte levels.

-- Potassium binders, such as sodium polystyrene sulfonate (Kayexalate), block the absorption of dietary potassium.
+- Potassium binders, such as sodium polystyrene sulfonate (Kayexalate).

-- Diuretics increase the amount of potassium released by the kidneys through the urine.
+- Diuretics, which increase the amount of potassium released by the kidneys through the urine.
 This may be an option if you have some remaining kidney function.

 Hemodialysis is the best way to lower potassium levels if kidney failure has developed rapidly and potassium levels are very high.

 Calcium and phosphorus

 Kidney failure causes an increased breakdown of bone and abnormal metabolism of calcium, phosphorus, vitamin D, and parathyroid hormone (PTH).
 This often leads to a bone disease called renal osteodystrophy.
 Medicines used to restore proper metabolism of these chemicals may include:

 - Calcium-containing phosphate binders, such as calcium acetate and calcium carbonate.
 They are used to raise levels of calcium and lower levels of phosphorus in the bloodstream.
 Phosphate binders that contain aluminum should be avoided, to prevent aluminum poisoning.

 - Non-calcium phosphate binders, which are calcium- and aluminum-free.
 Examples are sevelamer and lanthanum.
 They are also used to control serum phosphate and reduce PTH levels.